themetar/themetar.github.io/_highlighted_projects/hacking-event-flow.md

   - Flash
 date: 2011-12-22
 ---
 Old but gold.
-Quick tutorial explaining the Flash Event Flow model; and how to use it.
+Quick tutorial explaining the Flash Event Flow model; and how to use it and manipulate it.